UKCloud/documentation/articles/other/other-ref-services-by-zone.md

 ---
-title: UKCloud services by zone | UKCloud Ltd
+title: UKCloud services by zone
 description: Shows the zones in each UKCloud site and lists the services and connectivity options that are available in each of those zones
 services: other
 author: Sue Highmoor